BVHSTungstenTigers/FTC-6547-2018-19/README.md

+# Blue Valley Tungsten Tigers
+You've found our code repository.
+We're the Blue Valley Tungsten Tigers, unapologetically stealing code from other teams since 2021.
+Each of us should have our own github usernames (BVHSTungstenTigers is the shared account for the shared laptop), so we aren't really putting javadoc comments with our names on files.
+Files with javadoc comments can be blamed on other teams.

+In the event someone has to update this to future versions, here's what we've modified to port to current version:
+- Create a new project, and replace the FtcRobotController dir in this with the one from the new project
+- Replace all gradle files in the root dir and TeamCode with the ones from the new project
+- Add Project Lombok to TeamCode's build.gradle both as compileOnly and annotationProcessor
+- You may need to install the Project Lombok intellij/android studio plugin for full use

+# Default ReadMe Below

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.